robocode-dev/robocode-api-bridge/README.md

 ### ❌ No support for the old .Net plugin

 Note that only java based Robocode robots are supported.
-Not .Net-based robots developed for the abandoned Net plugin for Robocode.
+There is no support for .Net-based robots developed for the now abandoned Net plugin for Robocode.
+(Note that .Net-based bots are first class citizens in Tank Royale)

 ### 🌅 Early days